Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 The tear film consists of three unique interactive layers:

 1. The lipid (oil) layer is produced by approximately 45 glands, which line the edge of each of your eyelids.
 This layer of the tear film is responsible for preventing dehydration and evaporation of the tears, increasing the quality of vision, and allowing the tear film to vertically cover the eye despite gravitational forces.
-Dry eye secondary to a deficient lipid layer is the most common form of dry eye and may represent as much as 65% of all dry eye patients.
+Dry eye secondary to a deficient lipid layer is the most common form of dry eye and may represent as much as 85% of all dry eye patients.
 This type of dry eye may also be accompanied by red and swollen eyelid margins, eventually leading to the loss of eyelashes.
 Conditions closely associated with lipid deficiency include poor diet, contact lens wear, fair skin, and age.
-Treatments can range from oil containing artificial tears to nutritional therapies such as omega-3 fatty acids to heated automated expression of the eyelid glands.
+Treatments can range from oil-containing eye drops to nutritional therapies such as omega-3 fatty acids to heated automated expression of the eyelid glands.
+Currently, the most advanced procedures involve thermal expression of the eyelid glands or the use of intense light pulse therapy (IPL) to increase gland expression.

 Illustrating the Layers of an Eye